Meet Dr. Graham

 Ms. Parris has specialized experience in play therapy, attachment, grief and loss, trauma, and anxiety.
 A safe and non-judgmental space is created to explore conscious and unconscious feelings using expressive therapy techniques.
 There is light at the end of the tunnel and Ms. Parris can help your child get there.

-Denae Clinton is currently a doctoral candidate in Clinical Psychology at the Chicago School of Professional Psychology at Washington DC.
+Denae Webb is currently a doctoral candidate in Clinical Psychology at the Chicago School of Professional Psychology at Washington DC.
 She obtained her B.A in Psychology from the illustrious Fisk University and her M.A in Clinical Psychology from the Chicago School of Professional Psychology.